ffqueiroz/PLreg/README.md

 ```

 Further details and examples on the R package **PLreg** can be found
-using the help on R, typing:
+using the help on R by typing:

     help("PLreg")